fiverbeyond/In-Otter-Words/_posts/2025-4-1-what-do-we-mean-by-mass-deportation.md

 ## Twelve million deportations?
 Or less than a 500,000?

 >**_The Short Stuff:_** Restrictionists often say they are in favor of deportations for all unauthorized immigrants.
 However, restrictionist
->policy-makers seem ot understand that not even a significant portion of this is possible as a goal.
+>policy-makers seem to understand that this isn't remotely possible.
 This is not a minor difference.

 # By "mass deportation", restrictionists mean that all unauthorized immigrants will be deported.